STELLA-LYE/tp/docs/DeveloperGuide.md

 #### Command Structure

-The user inputs the `mailtg` command followed by the `/g` prefix and the keywords specifying groups of students they want to include in the email and the specific group's telegram invite link.
+The user inputs the `mailtg` command followed by the `/g` prefix and the keywords specifying groups of students they want to include in the email and the specific group's Telegram invite link.

 #### Parsing Input